armin-reichert/pacman/README.md

 ## Pac-Man?
 Really?
 How uncool!

-For the average school kid in 2018, a retro game like Pac-Man probably seems like the most boring and uncool thing you can deal with.
-These cool kids implement their own 3D shooters with real and unreal engines in less than a week, don't they?
+For the average school kid in 2018, a retro game like Pac-Man probably seems like the most boring and uncool thing you can deal with, but I think that for many younger people with an interest in computer programming also a seemingly simple game like Pac-Man can be very instructive.

-Well, some of them probably even can do that (I can't).
-But I think that for many young people with an interest in computer programming also a simple (?) old-school game like Pac-Man can be very instructive.
-And for me personally, it brings back  memories because the only computer game I played regularly was ["Snack Attack"](https://www.youtube.com/watch?v=ivAZkuBbpsM), then running on my Apple II compatible computer in 1984.
+ My personal interest also stems from the fact that the only computer game I played regularly was ["Snack Attack"](https://www.youtube.com/watch?v=ivAZkuBbpsM), then running on my Apple II compatible computer in 1984.
  On a green monitor, no colors.
 But what a sound!

-Note: If you are the kind of kid that just wants to write quick and dirty code, this is not the right place for you.
-Also, if you are somebody who doesn't start with less than a game engine like Unity for implementing Pac-Man.
-I want to address people with an interest in writing code instead of using tools.

 ## The challenge
-For a beginner in programming, a game like Pac-Man can be interesting for different reasons.
-First, it isn't as trivial as "Pong" for example.
-Programming "Pong" is surely a good start.
-Programming a game loop, updating and drawing paddles, ball movement, collisions with walls and paddles are good stuff for starters.
-The next step probably are "Breakout" variants with different kinds of targets, waves, levels, special balls and so on.
+For a beginner, a game like Pac-Man can be interesting for different reasons.
+First, it isn't as trivial as for example "Pong" which surely is a good start: programming a game loop, updating and drawing paddles, ball movement, collisions with walls and paddles surely are a challenge for starters.
+The next step probably could be "Breakout" variants with different kinds of targets, waves, levels, special balls and so on.

-Pac-Man offers new challenges.
-First, the representation of the maze and the correct movement of the characters in the maze is not trivial.
-The Pac-Man is moved through the maze using the keyboard and you can press the key for the intended direction before he reaches the position where he actually can change his direction.
-You can and should spend some time to get this (sufficiently) right.
+Pac-Man offers different challenges.
+First, implementing a good representation of the maze and the correct movement of the characters through the maze are not trivial.
+Pac-Man's movement has to be controlled the keyboard, especially you can press the key for the intended direction before Pac-Man actually reaches the position where he can turn to that direction.

 Another task are the animations, timers and the rendering of Pac-Man and the four ghosts.
-You have to deal with sprites and different kinds of animations.
-It's a good exercise to implement all that from the ground up instead of just using predefined tools.
+One has to deal with sprites and different kinds of animations.
+It's a good exercise to implement all this from scratch instead of using predefined tools.

-If you have mastered these basics and your actors can move correctly through the maze, you are challenged with making the "real" game.
+If one has mastered these basics and the actors can move correctly through the maze, you are challenged with making the "real" game.
 You have to think about what different phases (states) the game can have, how the actors and the user interface behave in these states and which "events" lead from one state to the other (state transitions).

 Maybe you should start with a single ghost and implement its behavior: waiting in the ghost house, jumping, leaving the house and chasing Pac-Man.
 Next, what should happen when Pac-Man and a ghost are colliding?
 Which part of your program should coordinate this?
 Should the code be distributed over the actors or should you have some kind of mediator, some central game control?
 Where should the game rules (points, lives, levels etc.) be implemented?
 Just where you need it or in a central place, a *model* in the sense of the Model-View-Controller pattern?

-You may think that this is overengineering for such a simple program, but just have a look at some of the implementations you can find on the internet, read the code and judge if you really enjoy it.
-Can you learn how that game works from code where the game state is distributed in global variables, timers, flags and the game rules are distributed over the actors?
+You may think that this is overengineering for such a simple program.
+But when reading existing Pac-Man code, very often you don't enjoy it because the game state is distributed in global variables, timers, flags and the game rules are distributed over the actors making it rather difficult to get the complete picture.

 Without thinking about all these issues and having an idea how to structure it, your code can quickly become a real mess.
 Probably you will get some parts running quickly but when it comes to the interaction between the different actors, the game state and the timing, you can easily lose ground.

 ## Searching for help